Minds Feed Widget for Website. No-code, Open-Source - Poper

 Free-speech advocates and libertarian writers

 Independent commentators, libertarian publishers, and free-speech advocates use Minds for uncensored longform writing.
-Embed your full Minds channel on your personal site so readers see the entire archive without algorithmic throttling.
+Embed your Minds user feed on your personal site so readers see recent public posts without algorithmic throttling.

 Political commentators post-deplatforming